-The EBRC is a basic research program initiated by the Combat Capabilities Development Command/Army Research Laboratory/ARO.
+The Army Center for Synthetic Biology is a basic research program initiated by the Combat Capabilities Development Command (DEVCOM)/Army Research Laboratory (ARL)/Army Research Office (ARO).
 It focuses on areas of strategic importance to U.S. national security.
-It seeks to increase the Army's intellectual capital in energetic materials (EM) and improve its ability to address future challenges.
-EBRC brings together universities, research institutions, companies, and individual scholars and supports multidisciplinary and cross-institutional projects addressing specific topic areas determined by the Department of the Army (DA).
-The EBRC aims to promote research in specific areas of EMs and to promote a candid and constructive relationship between DA and the energetics research community.
+It seeks to increase the Army's intellectual capital in synthetic biology and improve its ability to address future challenges.
+The Army Center for Synthetic Biology brings together universities, research institutions, companies, and individual scholars and supports multidisciplinary and cross-institutional projects addressing specific topic areas determined by the Department of the Army (DA).
+The Army Center for Synthetic Biology aims to promote research in specific areas of synthetic biology and to promote a candid and constructive relationship between the Army Science and Technology (S&T) enterprise and the synthetic biology research community.